 Sometimes the court will ask parents to share the travel expenses for out-of-state summer visits.
 If these financial details were not outlined in your original divorce decree, and are becoming a problem, you can always ask the court for a modification to clear up who should be covering the costs, or how they should be divided.
 It’s also important for parents to decide if their child needs travel supervision or can make the trip alone.
-Children five years of age are allowed to fly without adults, but are provided with an airline escort.
+Children five years of age may fly without adults, but are provided with an airline escort.
 Regardless of what the airlines permit, you know your kids best; if you don’t think your little one is ready for his or her first solo flight, make other arrangements.

 A few common reasons for seeking changes in child visitation include:

-- Changes in the work schedule of the non-custodial parent;
+- Changes in the work schedule of the non-custodial parent

-- The relocation of either parent; and
+- The relocation of either parent

-- The preference of the child.
+- The preference of the child

 An experienced family law attorney can be a big help when it comes to putting together the details supporting your child visitation modification request.
 The court wants, above all else, a child visitation schedule that is a good fit for your child; the way you and your ex feel about one another may not factor into that at all.